cdfrdmn/data-science-template/README.md

 $ curl -sSL https://install.python-poetry.org | python3 -
 ```

-Create a new project based on this repo:
+Create a new project based on this repo using Cookiecutter:
 ```bash
 $ cookiecutter https://github.com/cdfrdmn/data-science-template
 ```
 You’ll be prompted to answer certain details about the project:

-- Name of the project
+- Name of the project.
-- Author of the project
+- Author of the project.
-- The Python version constraint for your project - see [Caret requirements](https://python-poetry.org/docs/1.1/dependency-specification/).
+- The Python version constraint for your project (see [dependency specification](https://python-poetry.org/docs/1.1/dependency-specification/)).

-**Note**: _By default, Poetry will try to use the Python version used during
+_**Note**: By default, Poetry will try to use the Python version used during
 Poetry’s installation to create the virtual environment.
 If this Python
 version is not compatible with the Python requirement of the project, see the Poetry documentation's section [Managing Environments](https://python-poetry.org/docs/managing-environments/)._

-### Set Up the Environment
+### Finally, set up the environment

 Activate the virtual environment, and open a sub-shell within it:
 ```bash